 2. Age

-You must have made an after tax voluntary contribution in the 2023 financial year (^).
-You must be under 71 years old at the end of the financial year
+You must be under 71 years old at the end of the financial year.

-You must be an Australian citizen or the holder of a permanent visa for the full preceding financial year to be eligible for a co-contribution.
-Temporary visa holders may be eligible if they’re a New Zealand citizen or the holder of a prescribed visa.
+You’ll also need to have been an Australian citizen or the holder of a permanent visa for the full financial year to be eligible for a co-contribution.
+However, temporary visa holders may be eligible if they’re a New Zealand citizen or the holder of a prescribed visa.

 What kind of co-contribution am I eligible for?

-The size of your government co-contribution is related to what you earn and how much you contribute.
-For example, if you make $42,016 or less, you could receive the full $500 amount if you contribute $1,000 or more to your super after tax.
-If you make between $42,016 and $57,016, you could be eligible for a government co-contribution of up to $500.
+The size of your government co-contribution is related to what you earn, and how much you contribute.
+For example, if you make $45,400 or less2, you could receive the full $500 amount if you contribute $1,000 or more to your super after tax.
+If you earn less than $60,400², you could be eligible for a government co-contribution of up to $500.

 TOTAL INCOME* | YOUR CONTRIBUTION | CO-CONTRIBUTION |